-The Odessa campus was established in 1979 and currently serves as a resident training facility for the Permian Basin and surrounding communities in Family and Community Medicine, General Surgery, Internal Medicine, Obstetrics/Gynecology and Pediatrics.
+The Permian Basin (Odessa) campus was established in 1979 and serves as a resident training facility for the Permian Basin and surrounding communities in Family and Community Medicine, General Surgery, Internal Medicine, Obstetrics/Gynecology and Geriatrics.
 In the Midland-Odessa area, clinical sites are Medical Center Hospital (Odessa) and Memorial Hospital (Midland).
+Concurrent to the Paul L. Foster School of Medicine accepting its first year medical students, the Permian Basin campus is being prepared to replace El Paso as an undergraduate regional campus and as such will receive a portion of the 3rd and 4th year medical students from Lubbock.